riyanshibohra/DataLens/README.md

 ## Usage

 The main functionality is demonstrated in `test.ipynb`.
-The notebook shows how to:
+The notebook illustrates how to:

 1. Load and preprocess data
 2. Generate charts based on the data